jakubgania/jakubgania/README.md

 - :grin: &nbsp; I'm learning something all the time!

+- :iphone: &nbsp; First steps in the development of mobile applications - iOS.

 <!--
 **jakubgania/jakubgania** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.